Who got the most nods? The complete list of 2026 Oscar nominations

 - From Viva Verdi!

-- Music and Lyric by Nicholas Pike
+- Music and lyrics by Nicholas Pike

 - Train Dreams